 - Ninety-nine percent of parents reported that the wish experience gave their children increased feelings of happiness and 96 percent said that the wish experience strengthened their families.**

-- Volunteers feel an increased sense of compassion and desire to help others in their community.
+- Feel an increased sense of compassion and desire to help others in their community.

-- They trust others more and feel more optimistic about the future.
+- Trust others more and feel more optimistic about the future.

-- They feel a greater long-term commitment to philanthropy.
+- Feel a greater long-term commitment to philanthropy.

 - Ninety-five percent of community volunteers reported an increased sense of compassion and 84 percent felt an increased faith in humanity.**